BrianDang03/Chat_Bot_Software/README.md

 4. Type in the IP Address, a Port number of 6667, and a channel to join.

+5. Run the UnrealIRCd server, and add the unrealircd.conf file.

-5. Run the mIRC Client, add a server to connect to with the same IP and Port Number.
+6. Run the mIRC Client, add a server to connect to with the same IP and Port Number.
 Then Connect.

-6. On the mIRC Client join the same channel as the Chat Bot and type something to have a conversation.
+7. On the mIRC Client join the same channel as the Chat Bot and type something to have a conversation.

 ---